RGRU/gulp-from-config-rg/README.md

 ## parameters

-If you want run task without expire date, add --expire parameter.
+If you want run task without expire date, add --no_expire parameter or alias --ne.
 For example, sudo -u admin gulp tmpl --expire
-> --expire parameter
+> --no_expire(--ne) parameter

 ## config